This page outlines some of the research being undertaken by academic staff in the AUT School of Social Sciences and Public Policy.

-Much of the current research Dr Jay Wood is conducting involves the attitudes that people hold.
-We have attitudes and opinions about a great many things in our environment; in fact, when it comes right down to it, we probably have some sort of evaluation about almost any product, person, or idea that we can think of.
+Much of the current research Dr Jay Wood is conducting involves the attitudes and opinions that people hold about almost any product, person, or idea that we can think of.

-Whereas some of these opinions are very strong and difficult to change, others are weaker and more susceptible to influence.
-What are the qualities and properties that make some attitudes more persistent over time, more resistant to change, and more impactful on our thoughts and behaviours?
+He is looking at what the qualities and properties are that make some attitudes more persistent over time, more resistant to change, and more impactful on our thoughts and behaviours.